oZelloX/QA-portfolio-/all_api_tests/README.md

-# API Testing Practice
+# All API Test Cases

-This folder contains my practical exercises and documentation related to API testing as part of my QA learning process.

-## 📂 Structure

-- **login/**
-Successful and unsuccessful login tests.
+This folder contains REST API test cases designed using Postman.
+Each case demonstrates usage of different request types and includes:

-- **users/**
+- Endpoint and Method
-Tests related to user listing, user creation, and user detail endpoints.
+- Request Body (if applicable)

-- **postman_collection/**
+- Expected Status Code
-Exported Postman collection with all tested requests.

-- **reports/**
+- Response validation logic
-Markdown reports describing each test case with request/response details.